How much business funding do you need?

 - Building the business

 List all the things it will take to get started.
-Include things like building fit-outs, vehicles, equipment, uniforms, initial stock, website development, and promotion.
+Include things like building fit-outs, vehicles, equipment, uniforms, initial inventory, website development, and promotion.

 - Running the business in the early days